 - Educate the community about the Code of Conduct through community outreach programs and events.

-Complete the attached application and submit it to the Office of the Assistant Dean of Students in University Center, 132 or to Corey Fereday at firstname.lastname@example.org by Wednesday, September 25th, 2013.
-You will be contacted on or before Friday, September 27th regarding the status of your application.
-However, you should plan to attend the mandatory training on Saturday, October 5th from 8:30 a.m. – 3 p.m., in case you are selected to be on the Hearing Board.
+Complete the attached application and submit it to the Office of the Assistant Dean of Students in University Center Room 132 or to Corey Fereday at firstname.lastname@example.org by Friday, May 2, 2014.
+You will be contacted on Monday, May 5 regarding the status of your application.
+However, you should plan to attend the meeting on Thursday, May 8 if you select to join the Student Conduct Leadership Team (SCLT).

 Student Conduct Hearing Board Members:

-Hearing Board members may serve on two to three hearing boards per semester.
-The Critical Issues, and Appeals Boards will meet as needed and members are asked to serve on a particular case via email.
+The Student Conduct Leadership Team is a team of motivated and committed students who may serve on two to three Student Conduct Hearing Boards per semester.
+The Critical Issues and Appeals Boards will meet as needed and members are asked to serve on a particular case via email.
 If you are selected to be a hearing board member, you will be assigned to hearings based on your availability.
-Please take into consideration that during the 2013-2014 academic year, the Peer Review Boards will meet on Thursdays from 12:15 – 2 p.m.
+Please take into consideration that during the 2014-2015 academic year, the Peer Review Boards will meet on Tuesdays during dead hours (12:15pm-2:00pm).

-Also, student conduct hearing board members are asked to attend six additional training sessions on Thursdays from 12:15 – 2 p.m. that promote professional development in specific topics including restorative justice, alcohol awareness, transferable skills and recruitment.
-The dates for those trainings are:
+Also, student conduct hearing board members are asked to attend training sessions on Tuesdays during dead hours (12:30pm-2:00pm) that promote professional development in specific topics.
+The topics will be chosen based on the needs and developing skill sets of hearing board members.
+Past trainings have included such topics as restorative justice, alcohol awareness, transferable skills and recruitment.
+The dates for future trainings are:

-October 10, November 7, January 30, February 27, March 27 and April 24.
-In total, the time requirement for a member of the Student Conduct hearing boards is approximately 20 hours per semester.
+October 7, November 4, February 24, March 17, April 21 and May 5.
+In total, the time requirement for a member of the Student Conduct Leadership Team is approximately 20 hours per semester.

 Greek Discipline Board Members (GDB):